AzureAD/azure-activedirectory-library-for-android/README.md

-﻿#Windows Azure Active Directory Authentication Library (ADAL) for Android
+#Windows Azure Active Directory Authentication Library (ADAL) for Android
 ===========

-The ADAL SDK for Android gives you the ability to add Windows Azure Active Directory authentication and authorization to your application with just a few lines of additional code.
-Using our ADAL SDKs you can quickly and easily extend your existing application to all the employees that use Windows Azure AD and Active Directory on-premises using Active Directory Federation Services, including Office365 customers.
+The ADAL SDK for Android gives you the ability to add support for Work Accounts to your application with just a few lines of additional code.
 This SDK gives your application the full functionality of Windows Azure AD, including industry standard protocol support for OAuth2, Web API integration with user level consent, and two factor authentication support.
 Best of all, it’s FOSS (Free and Open Source Software) so that you can participate in the development process as we build these libraries.

+**What is a Work Account?**

+A Work Account is an identity you use to get work done no matter if at your business or on a college campus.
+Anywhere you need to get access to your work life you'll use a Work Account.
+The Work Account can be tied to an Active Directory server running in your datacenter or live completely in the cloud like when you use Office365.
+A Work Account will be how your users know that they are accessing their important documents and data backed my Microsoft security.

 ## ADAL for Android 1.0 Released!